hhursev/recipe-scrapers/README.rst

 - ``scraper.links()`` returns a list of dictionaries containing all of the <a> tag attributes.
 The attribute names are the dictionary keys.

+Some Python HTTP clients that you can use to retrieve HTML include `requests <https://pypi.org/project/requests/>`_ and `httpx <https://pypi.org/project/httpx/>`_.
+Please refer to their documentation to find out what options (timeout configuration, proxy support, etc) are available.

 Scrapers available for:
 -----------------------